 Now it’s time for the big reaction!

 Dip the Q-Tip into the dish soap.
 Then place it into the centre of the dish and watch the reaction!
-You can remove the Q-Tip after a couple of seconds.
+You can remove the Q-Tip after a couple of seconds so you can enjoy the explosions of colours.

 As the reaction continues you can add more dish soap or more food colouring.